isomerpages/seab-corp/pages/AEIS Eligibility Criteria.md

 <br>
 <br>The test must be taken within 12 months before the month of submission
 of the AEIS registration.
-For example, if the submission of the AEIS registration is on July 2022, the applicant must have taken the CEQ test on or after August 2021.
+For example, if the submission of the AEIS registration is in July 2022, the applicant must take the CEQ test from July 2021.
 <br>
 </p>
 </li>